-The front cabin fuse panel on your boat contains separate fuses for the 12 V battery power and for the 110 V or 230 V shore power.
+The fuse panel in the front cabin contains separate fuses for the 12 V battery power and for the 110 V or 230 V shore power.
+A heavy-duty fuse panel at the aft of the boat contains ANL fuses.